MLLM-LLaVA-FL: Multimodal Large Language Model Assisted Federated Learning: Conclusion

 \section{Conclusion}

 To overcome the challenges of federated learning in the context of heterogeneous and long-tailed data distributions, we introduced a novel framework, MLLM-LLaVA-FL.
 This framework is structured around three core stages: global pretraining, federated fine-tuning, and global alignment.
 This marks the inaugural integration of MLLMs into an FL system.
 Leveraging the strong multimodal capacities of MLLMs, our approach taps into the vast yet previously underutilized reservoir of open-source data available online, alongside substantial server-side computational resources.
 Crucially, our methodology does not compromise privacy nor impose additional computational demands on client devices.
-Experimental evidence verifies the efficacy of our framework, paving the way for future research on more multimodal tasks. \paragraph{Acknowledgement} The research performed at Duke University was supported in part by NSF 2112562 and ARO W911NF-23-2-0224. { }
+Experimental evidence verifies the efficacy of our framework, paving the way for future research on more multimodal tasks. \paragraph{Acknowledgement} This research was supported in part by the memberships of the NSF IUCRC 1822085, the Center for Alternative Sustainable and Intelligent Computing (ASIC). { }